List of Odisha FC players

 Odisha FC is an Indian professional association football club based in Bhubaneswar, Odisha that competes in the Indian Super League.
 The club was established on 16-July-2014, as Delhi Dynamos FC, before relocating to Odisha in 2019.

-List of players
+Players

-The list includes all the players registered under an Odisha FC contract.
+The list includes year-wise list of all the players registered under an Odisha FC contract.
 Some players might not have featured in a professional game for the club.